Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 3. The Peer Watchlist

-If the "Four Horsemen" feel too expensive, these three alternatives offer similar exposure with unique defensive characteristics.
+If the valuation on the "Four Horsemen" feels stretched, these three alternatives offer similar exposure with unique defensive characteristics.
+These are core holdings in our Dividend Kings Almanac.

 Ticker Status The "Edge"

-Emerson (EMR) Div King (68 Yrs) Focuses on "Process Automation" (Oil & Gas/Chemicals) rather than discrete manufacturing.
+Emerson (EMR) Div King (68 Yrs) Focuses on "Process Automation" (Oil & Gas/Chemicals).
+If Energy prices rise, EMR outperforms.

 Parker-Hannifin (PH) Div King (68 Yrs) Massive $11B backlog driven by Aerospace.
-A great diversifier.
+This is your hedge against commercial slowdowns.

-Waste Mgmt (WM) Defensive Growth More industrial activity = more waste.
-The ultimate "boring" hedge.
+Waste Mgmt (WM) Defensive Growth More industrial activity = more industrial waste.
+The ultimate "boring" toll booth.

 4. The "Friction" (Risks)

-Labor shortages have delayed Intel's Ohio plant (to 2030) and TSMC's Arizona plant (to 2028).
-This pushes back revenue for suppliers.
+Labor shortages have already delayed Intel's Ohio plant (to 2030) and TSMC's Arizona plant (to 2028).
+When projects slide, revenue recognition for CAT and ROK slides with it.

 70-80% of digital transformation projects fail.
-Integrating new robots into old ("brownfield") factories is notoriously difficult and costly.
+Integrating new robots (ROK) into old 1970s factories ("Brownfields") is notoriously difficult and costly compared to building new.

 Disclaimer: This analysis is for educational purposes only.
 Past performance does not guarantee future results.
 Data as of Jan 2026.